m-walas/Harmobot/README.md

   Utilizes a cost-function based algorithm to assign shifts optimally, taking into account minimum and maximum availability, continuity rewards, gap penalties, and daily coverage bonuses.

 - **Dual Integration Support:**
-  Seamlessly works with the open-source infrastructures provided by Schej and Cabbagemeet.
+  Seamlessly works with the open-source infrastructures provided by Timeful and Cabbagemeet.
 Users can run their own servers with these projects to legally harness full API functionality for collecting availability data.

 - **User-Friendly GUI with Drag and Drop:**
   Enjoy an interactive interface that supports drag-and-drop editing.
 You can double-click any cell to edit occupant names or move “chips” (participants) from one cell to another simply by dragging them.
 Also drag a participant from the summary panel onto a slot to add them.
 Adjust the generated schedule easily in case of any errors or discrepancies.